rweigel/phys260/Sound_Intensity_Level/Sound_Intensity_Level.md

 ----

-A siren is emitting sound at a constant intensity level; assume assume that the relationship $I = P/4\pi r^2$ applies.
+A siren is emitting sound at a constant intensity level; assume that the relationship $I = P/4\pi r^2$ applies.

 3. If you move three times farther away from the siren, by what ratio does the sound intensity change?